Septic Services in Jarrell, TX

 New Construction Quality: What Jarrell Buyers Should Watch

 Jarrell's 29% annual growth rate means homes are going up fast.
-The EPA estimates that over 2 million U.S. septic systems malfunction each year, and most failures trace back to poor design or inadequate maintenance.
 Some builders treat the septic system as an afterthought, choosing the cheapest design that passes minimum code rather than sizing for how the home will actually be used.

 Before closing on new construction, ask your builder who designed the system and verify it was evaluated by a licensed PE, Registered Sanitarian, or Site Evaluator (not just the builder's preferred installer).
 Request the soil evaluation report and Williamson County permit.
 Make sure the tank capacity matches your household.
 A 750-gallon tank might satisfy code for a two-bedroom home, but if the house has three bathrooms and a bonus room that could become a bedroom, the system may be undersized from day one.